Prevention & Awareness Months

 Sexual Assault Prevention & Awareness Month

 April is Sexual Assault Awareness Month (SAAM), a campaign that aims to raise public awareness about sexual assault and educate communities and individuals on how to prevent sexual violence in the United States.
 The initiative was officially declared in 2001 by the National Sexual Violence Resource Center (NSVRC).
-During SAAM, advocates, survivors, loved ones, and communities come together to openly discuss sexual violence, support survivors, increase awareness, and identify prevention strategies and resources12.
+During SAAM, advocates, survivors, loved ones, and communities come together to openly discuss sexual violence, support survivors, increase awareness, and identify prevention strategies and resources.
 This year marks the 23rd anniversary of SAAM, celebrating grassroots activism that has led to systemic change in recognizing, preventing, and responding to sexual violence.
 It’s a crucial time to advance education and social change related to this public health issue.